Quid2/top/README.md

 Briefly:
 * For every data type there is a corresponding channel
-* A channels transfer only data values of its associate type
-* Anyone can send and receive data values
+* Anyone can define new data types and send and receive data values

 You can [see it in action](http://quid2.org/app/ui).